Marketing

 UX Content Defined

 User experience content involves text, graphics, videos, and blog UX best practices that give users what they want while maximizing ease of use.
 UX content is very different from UX web design in that UX web design also focuses on how your pages connect to each other.
-For example, when building an e-commerce site, some web architects choose to put a shopping cart on every page, as well as buy links next to each item.
-While the design of these buttons may involve UX content principles, the decision to put them on the page is more an element of the basic design of the site.

 On the other hand, all of the following contribute to effective UX content: